In this article:

 - Enable bayesian

-The comparative view enables you to compare, on a spider web graph, the target improvement rates set on the experiment.
+Use the comparative view to compare improvement rates on each goal, on a spider web graph.
 It is only available if at least two goals are configured on your experiment.

-The graph shows the evolution of the data over time.
-The x-axis displays the time scale and the y-axis the value of the data.
+With this graph, you can view the evolution of the data over time.
+The x-axis displays the time scale and the y-axis displays the value of the data.

-For more details, a table similar to the one below is displayed at the bottom of the page, and offers a detailed view of experiment results per variation or per goal.
-Ventilation tools, filters and customization of the display are available to facilitate the visualization.
+To provide you with more details, we display a table similar to the one below at the bottom of the page.
+With this table, you have a detailed view of experiment results either by variation or by goal.
+We offer ventilation tools, filters, and customization options for the display to facilitate the visualization.

 You can click on the menu linked to each variation via a small icon.

-There you can change the traffic allocation or redirect 100% of your visitors to the top-performing version of your page.
+You can change the traffic allocation or redirect all visitors to the top-performing version of the page.

 For further information about the results of your experiments with Kameleoon, you can read our documentation about the results page.